Katalyst99/alx-system_engineering-devops/0x00-shell_basics/README.md

-Where am I? script that prints the absolute path name of the current working directory
+Where am I? script that prints the absolute path nameof the current working directory